KaliRani/connecteddreamsA-support/README.md

 ## 📌 About the App

 **Connected Dreams A** combines:
 - Sleep routines and gentle alarms
-- Smart device activation via Bluetooth or Http depending on users preference.
+- Initial release of Connected Dreams A with sleep tools, short journal entry, and Smart device activation via Bluetooth or Http depending on users preference.
 Matter connectivity coming soon.
+- The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when user sets an alarm.
+Users may connect other Bluetooth devices for wellness or health-related tracking.
-- Optional short- journaling features available.
+- Optional short journaling features available.
 If you desire more frequent and longer entries, please visit Connected Dreams C.
 - Wellness tracking
-- A clean, minimal design focused on calm and clarity
+- A clean, minimal design that focuses on calm and clarity

+- Create healthy sleep routines and gentle 'alarms'

+The app runs entirely on-device and does not transmit personal data.
+The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when alarms are triggered.
+Users may also connect other Bluetooth devices for wellness or health-related tracking.
+We do not collect, store, or transmit personal data.

 The app runs entirely on-device and does not transmit personal data.